TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 ------

-#### Prefer HDR Metadata
+#### Prefer HDR Formats

-Lets say you prefer HDR metadata (HDR or Dolby Vision or Both)
+Lets say you prefer HDR Formats (HDR or Dolby Vision or Both)

 Then we would use the following order:

-{! include-markdown "../../includes/cf/radarr-hdr-metadata.md" !}
+{! include-markdown "../../includes/cf/radarr-hdr-formats.md" !}

 ------